-Here is a list of what I request to make life easier for you, me, and most importantly… your sheep!
+Here is a list of what I request on shearing day in order to make life easier for you, me, and most importantly: your sheep!

 PLEASE NOTE: I completely understand that some people may not be able to provide some of the things listed below.
-Fear not!
+If this is the case, just make sure you let me know beforehand so we can plan accordingly.
 We will make it work.
-Just make sure you let me know beforehand so we can plan accordingly.
-(That being said: numbers 1, 2, and 3 are ABSOLUTELY necessary.
-I cannot shear if any of these three are not met.)
+That being said: numbers (1), (2), and (3) are absolutely necessary.
+I cannot shear if any of these three are not met.

-- Have your sheep off of feed and water for a minimum of 12 hours prior to shearing and do not feed them again until AFTER they have been shorn.
-When shearing New Zealand style, having a full stomach is not only very uncomfortable for the sheep, but can also cause them to suffocate.
-Urine down my shoes and feces all over the board isn’t particularly fun, either, so please: DO NOT FEED ANY SOONER THAN 12 HOURS BEFORE SHEARING so that the sheep have adequate time to empty out.
+- Have your sheep completely off of feed and water for a minimum of 12 hours prior to shearing and do not feed them again until after they have been shorn.
+When shearing New Zealand style, having a full stomach is not only very uncomfortable for the sheep, but can also cause them to suffocate, so please: DO NOT FEED ANY SOONER THAN 12 HOURS BEFORE SHEARING so that the sheep have adequate time to empty out.
 If the sheep have not been kept off of feed/water for at least 12 hours by the time I arrive, I will not be able to shear that day and a minimum $50 fee will be charged to the customer.

 - If we’re shearing in the morning, or anytime there might be moisture/precipitation, you must keep the sheep in the barn, or completely covered on all sides in a pen, the night before.
 Rain, sprinkles, fog, and dew lead to wet sheep, and wet sheep will not be shorn.
 The sheep need to be bone dry for shearing.

-- My prices assume someone (you, a husband, a wife, a cousin, a neighbor) is bringing the next sheep to my board while I am shearing, so that time spent waiting between sheep is kept to an absolute minimum.
-It will also be to your benefit to have someone there who can help clear away the wool as it piles up next to my board (this can also be done while I begin on the next sheep).
+- My prices assume someone (you, a husband, a wife, a cousin, a neighbor) is bringing the next sheep to my board while I am shearing, so that time spent waiting between sheep is kept to a minimum.
+It will also be to your benefit to have someone there who can help clear away the wool as it piles up next to the shearing area (this can also be done while I begin on the next sheep).
+If no help can be provided, a minimum of $50 will be charged to the customer.

-- Some sort of sheltered area that has clean, COMPLETELY LEVEL ground for my stand.
+- Some sort of sheltered area that has clean, COMPLETELY LEVEL floor for my stand.
 This generally means a barn or garage with a concrete or wood floor.
 (Not dirt, and not manure.
-If all you have is dirt, at least lay down a tarp in the shearing area that is a minimum of 15 ft. x 15 ft.)
-My stand holds my motor and back aid about 8-9 feet above the ground, and it will teeter and possibly fall unless on absolutely level ground.
+If all you have is dirt, laying down a tarp in the shearing area can work.)
+My stand holds my motor about 8-9 feet above the ground, and it will teeter and possibly fall unless on absolutely level ground.
 If you have no building to shear in, an EZ-UP pop-up shelter on top of a large tarp can work on days where weather is nice.

 - I am not a veterinarian, so I cannot administer vaccines for you.
 If you plan on vaccinating or drenching on shearing day, please have extra help available and let me know ahead of time so we can plan the workflow accordingly (you will need another set of hands on deck to hold the animal once it has been shorn should you choose to take care of any vaccinations that day).